OpenWebGAL/WebGAL_Doc/src/en/live2D.md

 6. Now you can start using Live2D as illustrations.
 You need to put the directory of the entire model in the `game/figure` directory.
 The way to call the illustration is to call the JSON file of the illustration.

+7. If you need to build a production package, or use it in WebGAL Terre, please run the `yarn build` command to build WebGAL.
+After completion, please refer to [How to use a custom engine](derivative) to use the modified engine.

 **Note: The author of this project did not use any source code and models of Live2D SDK.
 Any copyright disputes caused by the use of Live2D shall be borne by the secondary developer or producer!**

 ## Switch actions and expressions